agnieszkaSzulc/frontend-exercise-one/README.md

 2. `make dev-start`

 It requires you to install Docker on your machine.

-It provides API (Node.js / Express) with auto reload on file edit and Frontend (Create-React-App) with hot-module-reload.
+It provides **API** (Node.js / Express) with auto reload on file edit and **Frontend** (Create-React-App) with hot-module-reload.
 This is a good starting point to work with a new project.
+Example API endpoint and API call from frontend is also provided.

 ## Exercise